cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ## D states outside of I/O context

 While D states might immediately bring to mind disk activity, we actually use them for all sorts of things in the kernel.
-For example, we also use them to block processes where we cannot safely make progress for other reasons.
+For example, the kernel also uses D states to block processes in situations where it's unsafe to allow the process to proceed further for other reasons.

 Enter `vfork`. `vfork` is a specialized system call primarily designed for creating new processes.
 Unlike the more widely known `fork`, which typically